-The RS232 port on PPA3500 uses the same pinout as a standard 9 pin serial port on a PC or laptop (9-pin male 'D' type).
+The RS232 port on the PPA45xx uses the same pinout as a standard 9 pin serial port on a PC or laptop (9-pin male 'D' type).

 Pin Function Direction

-1 2 DCD RX data in (+ weak pull up) in
+1 2 DCD RX data in (+ weak pull up)

 3 TX data out

 4 DTR out

 5 GND

 6 DSR not used

 7 RTS out

 8 CTS in

 9 RI not used

-The PPA3500 will only transmit when CTS (pin 8) is asserted, and can only receive if DCD (pin 1) is asserted.
-PPA3500 constantly asserts (+12V) DTR (pin 4) so this pin can be connected to any unwanted modem control inputs to force operation without handshaking.
-The PPA3500 has a weak pull up on pin 1 as many null modem cables leave it open circuit.
-In electrically noisy environments this pin should be driven or connected to pin 4.
+The PPA45xx will only transmit when CTS (pin 8) is asserted and can only receive if DCD (pin 1) is asserted.
+The PPA45xx constantly asserts (+12V) DTR (pin 4) so this pin can be connected to any unwanted modem control inputs to force operation without handshaking.
+The PPA45xx has a weak pull up on pin 1 as many null modem cables leave it open circuit.
+In electrically noisy environments, this pin should be driven or connected to pin 4.

-To connect PPA3500 to a PC, use a 9 pin female to 9 pin female null modem cable:
+To connect the PPA45xx to a PC, use a 9 pin female to 9 pin female null modem cable: